 She did not need to wrack her brains to know what something looked like.
 If it was not found locally, there was the internet.
 Their ICT teacher had shown them how to search for helpful information online effectively.
 She smiled as she blessed her teacher in her heart.

 Other students felt the same; looking at images, watching documentaries, and embossing a picture in your mind was one of the most incredible ways of recalling concepts.
-Sophia was quickly adapting to this challenge, and impressively her G.P.A had begun having an upward trend.
+Sophia was quickly adapting to this challenge, and impressively her Grade Point Average (GPA) had begun having an upward trend.

 Their ICT teacher understood from brain based learning strategies the importance of images.
 He was smart enough to give his students the freedom they needed to discover how devices made from integrated circuits were different from those that ran on magnetic energy and optical energy.
 It was always fascinating to watch them as they discovered all these on their own.

 Of all the information that the brain absorbs about 80 to 90% of it is visual, through our eyes.

 Humans are extremely receptive to visual cues and store visual memories with faster recall more than any other form of stimuli, be it auditory, tactile, or something else.

 Of the five human senses – taste, touch, sight, smell and sound – sight is how we observe the world around us, and make sense of taste, touch, smell and sound.

 For example, sight is how we know the food we are tasting is an apple, how we know that clothes are touching our skin, how we know that the horrible smell in the air is a nearby skunk, or how the music playing is coming from computer speakers.
 Sight is the most essential of the senses; without it, it is challenging to navigate the world around us.